methodphoto/mincc/data/1984/1984-ealonian.md

 title: "Ealonians v The Min"
 gameLocation: "Gunnersbury Park"
 gameDate: "12/08/1994"
+shortReport: "The Min batted first and were bowled out for 107.
+Ealonians replied with 111 for 6.
+"
 result: "Ealonians won by 4 wkts"
 resultType: "Lost"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min batted first and were bowled out for 107.
-Ealonians replied with 111 for 6.

-Result: {result}

 ## The Min Innings